New data highlights Florida’s role in the opioid epidemic

 TAMPA, Fla (WFLA) – New data compiled by the Drug Enforcement Agency and published by the Washington Post is shedding light on the details of Florida’s part in the national opioid crisis.

-According to the new data, major corporations were only making the situation direr, supplying more than 5,556,553,070 prescriptions pain pills throughout the Sunshine State.
+According to the new data, major corporations were only making the situation more dire, supplying more than 5,556,553,070 prescriptions pain pills throughout the Sunshine state.

-More than 1.4 billion of those pills were distributed by Walgreen Co. and 2.2 billion were manufactured by Actavis Pharma.
+More than 1.4 billion of those pills were distributes by Walgreen Co. and 2.2 billion were manufactured by Actavis Pharma.

-Across the Tampa Bay area – comprised of Citrus, Hernando, Hillsborough, Manatee, Pasco, Pinellas and Sarasota counties – all received more opioids per person than the national average.
+Across Tampa Bay — comprised of Citrus, Hernando, Hillsborough, Manatee, Pasco, Pinellas, and Sarasota counties all received more opioids per person than the national average.
 Hernando County at nearly twice the national average, ranking second in the state for the highest number of pills per person.

 Tampa alone received 410 million pills during the seven-year time frame, which is unsurprising considering the state’s second most amount of pills went to PMSI, LLC, which is located in Tampa.

-In 2017 – the same year that then-Gov. Rick Scott issued a state of emergency around the opioid epidemic – one person was overdosing in Pasco County once every three days.
+In 2017— the same year that then-governor Rick Scott issued a state of emergency around the opioid epidemic— one person was overdosing in Pasco County once every three days.

-Last May, Florida’s then-Attorney General Pam Bondi announced a lawsuit against more than eight opioid distributors, including Purdue Pharma – the maker of OxyContin and Dilaudid, Endo Pharmaceuticals – the creator of Percocet and Opana and Johnson & Johnson and some of its subsidiaries – which make Duragesic and Tapentadol.
+Last May, Florida’s Attorney General, Pam Bondi, announced a lawsuit against more than eight opioid distributors, including Purdue Pharma, maker of OxyContin and Dilaudid, Endo Pharmaceuticals, creator of Percocet and Opana, and Johnson & Johnson and some of its subsidiaries, which make Duragesic and Tapentadol.

 According to the suit, “Opioids caused 5,725 deaths in Florida in 2016, an average of more than 15 Floridian deaths every day from opioids.
 Opioids could kill as many as 500,000 people in the United States over the next ten years.”